 You will receive library notices (overdues, holds filled and ILL requests) via email.
 If you prefer, we will call you to let you know when ILL material has arrived.

-The Library's web site provides a number of guides and informational handouts on many subject areas.
+The Library's web site provides a number of guides.
 For example, writing style guides (APA and Chicago/Turabian), subject guides (Chemistry Resources, Criminal Justice, Education Resources, Engineering Resources, International Business, Labor Relations Resources, Management Resources, National Security Resources and Psychology Research) plus hints on finding biographical information, government documents, also Federal and State laws.

-To determine if the Library has a journal use the link to "Journals at the MKP Library."
+To determine if the Library has a journal use the link to "Journals."
 This list will locate specific journals online in full text, or in the library in print or micro format.
 To access full-text online journals you will be asked for your UNH network ID and password.

 Library facilities and resources

 Study carrels, tables and comfortable seating are available throughout the three floors of the Library.
 When the library is closed, there is a book drop around the rear of the building where books can be returned.
-When we are open, simply place books to be returned in the slot at the Circulation Desk.
+When we are open, simply return at the Circulation Desk.

 As a partial U.S. Government Depository, the Peterson Library receives over a third of all U.S. government documents.
 Many are available directly via links in the Library's Online Public Access Catalog (OPAC).
 OPAC allows you to search the Library's collection of books, journals, videotapes and microform material that will be useful in your studies.

-While some material is cataloged as Reference and cannot be removed from the library, we do have photocopy machines located on the Main Level and Lower Level for general use.
-Cost is 10 cents per page.
+While some material is cataloged as Reference and cannot be removed from the library, we do have a photocopy machine (10 cents) and 2 scanners (free) located on the Main Level for general use.

 If you discover that you need material from other libraries, our Interlibrary Loan Department will do all they can to retrieve either books or magazine articles for you.
 While we try to get the material quickly, please realize that it may take up to two to three weeks in some cases to get a book.
 Articles can generally be retrieved in a matter of days.
 These forms are available in the library, and they are also available electronically on our homepage.
 For additional information please see our guide on "Interlibrary Loan Services for UNH Students."